 Confused about predicted grades?

-What happens if you get higher than your predicted grade?
+What happens if you get lower than your predicted grades?